Food Studies (MAFS)

 Priority & Regular

-Priority deadline for fall enrollment is February 1 (all application materials must be received by this date for first consideration for fellowships and assistantships).
+Priority deadline for fall enrollment is February 1.
+Submit all materials by this date for fellowship and assistantship consideration.
 Regular deadline for fall enrollment is July 1.
 Regular deadline for spring enrollment is November 1.

 Cultivating Connections